The Painted Ladies are an iconic row of Victorian homes, also referred to as Postcard Row.

 Many of these 48,000 Edwardian and Victorian homes were constructed, due to the massive influx of wealth from San Francisco's Gold Rush.
 Look closely at all the decorative flourishes, like turrets, bay windows, pedimented porches, and intricate trimming, characteristic of this era.

-3. The seven Painted Ladies were built between 1892 to 1896.
-The oldest is the green home on the far left.
+3. The seven Painted Ladies were built between 1892 to 1896, and the oldest is the green home on the far left.

-The original developer, Matthew Kavanaugh, lived in this home at 718 Steiner Street.
+The original developer, Matthew Kavanaugh, lived in this green home at 718 Steiner Street.

 4. During WWI and II, these types of homes were painted grey.